Transfer Learning with Large-Scale Quantile Regression: Simulation Studies

-We also observe that, as expected, in general all the methods perform better under normal error than under Cauchy error, and all the methods perform better with smaller $d$ and larger SNR; the different versions of transfer learning methods perform better with larger number of informative sources as long as $d$ is not too large or the IR is not too small.
+We also observe that, as expected, in general all the methods perform better under normal error than under Cauchy error, and all the methods perform better with smaller $d$ and larger SNR; the different versions of transfer learning methods perform better with larger number of informative sources as long as $d$ is not too large.

-\revise{To save space, we report the simulation results for $\eta \in \{5,10\}$ and $p \in \{ 75,225\}$ in Section~\ref{sec:addition-result} of the Appendix.
-The results indicate the superiority of the proposed approach under both low-dimension and high-dimension scenarios.}
+To save space, we report the simulation results for $\eta \in \{5,10\}$ with normal residuals and $p \in \{ 75,225\}$ under $\eta = 10$ in Tables~\ref {tab:c1h1eta10-mse}-\ref{tab:c2h2p225-ql} in the Appendix.
+The results indicate the superiority of the proposed approach under both low-dimension and high-dimension scenarios.